-- 1. Supplier Code of Conduct: This Code was launched and rolled out in 2018.
-It contains the basic principles of what we expect from both direct and indirect suppliers to the Nomad Foods Group and the minimum legal and ethical requirements they need to meet.
+- Supplier Code of Conduct: This Code was reviewed and rolled out again in 2022.
+It contains the basic principles of what we expect from suppliers of goods and services to the Nomad Foods Group and the minimum legal and ethical requirements they need to meet.
 These obligations require our suppliers to prevent occurrences of modern slavery in their supply chain and state the specific human rights, labour and social laws, regulations and international conventions which they must abide by.
 The Supplier Code of Conduct replaced our Ethical Trading Code of Practice, which was introduced in 2014.
-Compliance with relevant parts of our Supplier Code of Conduct is mandatory for our suppliers.
+Compliance with our Supplier Code of Conduct is mandatory for our suppliers.
 A copy of the Code can be found on our website.
-In the Supplier Code of Conduct we have identified the salient human rights issues to Nomad as a food business, they are:
+We have identified the salient human rights issues to Nomad as a food business, they are:

 - Harassment and inhumane treatment

 - Forced labour

 - Discrimination

 - Wages

 - Working hours

 - Freedom of association

 - Health & Safety

-- 2. Code of Business Principles: This Code, revised in 2020, sets out our ethical standards and the manner in which we behave as an organisation, our responsibilities, and how we expect our directors and employees to act.
+- 2. Code of Business Principles: This Code, last revised in 2020, sets out our ethical standards and the manner in which we behave as an organisation, our responsibilities, and how we expect our directors and employees to act.
 It can also be found on our website.

-- 3. Human Trafficking and Anti-Slavery Policy: This policy further supplements our Code of Business Principles and sets out our commitment to implement and enforce effective systems and controls to ensure that Modern Slavery is not taking place anywhere in our own business or in any of our supply chains.
+- 3. Anti-Slavery Policy: This policy further supplements our Code of Business Principles and sets out our commitment to implement and enforce effective systems and controls to ensure that modern slavery is not taking place anywhere in our own business or in any of our supply chains.

-- 4. Recruitment Policy: We operate a robust recruitment policy and conduct eligibility evaluations, designed to safeguard against human trafficking (or individuals being forced to work against their will) by ensuring applicants are entitled to work in the United Kingdom. - 5.
-Whistleblowing Policy: This measure instils a culture whereby all employees can feel free to raise concerns about how colleagues are being treated or in connection with practices within our business or supply chain, without fear of reprisals.
-Concerns can be raised via an independent third-party hotline.
+- 4. Recruitment Policy: We operate a robust recruitment policy and conduct eligibility evaluations, designed to safeguard against human trafficking (or individuals being forced to work against their will) by ensuring applicants are entitled to work in their country of employment. - 5.
+Whistleblowing Policy: This measure instils a culture whereby all employees can feel free to raise concerns about how colleagues are being treated or in connection with practices within our business or supply chain which they suspect breach our Code of Business Principles or Supplier Code of Conduct, without fear of reprisals.
+Concerns can be raised internally within the business or via an independent third-party reporting hotline.
+The reporting hotline can also be used by our suppliers to raise concerns, and suppliers are made aware of the reporting hotline in the Supplier Code of Conduct.